dcervantes/scicle-stopclickbait/README.md

 <h2>[English]</h2>

-Userscript that changes the news headline by a headline more suited to the news it links to.
+Userscript that changes Clickbait headlines by headlinea more honest to the news it links to.

 <h3>Requirements</h3>
 <ul>